Wednesday, 4 September 2019

 Joining and leaving and life inside

-Why people join cults, what life inside cults is like, why people remain in cults, why they leave cults and what happens to them after they leave are key topics.
+Why people join cults, what life inside cults is like, why people remain in cults, why they leave cults and what happens to them after they leave are all key topics.

-General articles about the factors that prevent members from leaving a cult and the difficulties faced by defectors after leaving are supplemented by a series of articles inspired by cult expert Steven Hassan's best-selling book Combating Cult Mind Control.
 The first article covers people who join cults; this is followed by one about life inside cults.
 The next in the series is about getting people out of cults, and, finally, we have something about helping cult leavers.

-Steve Hassan's book Freedom of Mind inspired an article about the misconception “Intelligent people don't join cults”.
+Steve Hassan's book Freedom of Mind inspired an article about the misconception that “Intelligent people don't join cults”.

 We also have the specific example of Joyce Collin-Smith’s experiences with the Maharishi and his cult.
 There is a whole string of articles about her time with the Maharishi in addition to the two cult leader articles mentioned above, including one about why she joined him and her life inside his organisation and one about her decision to leave.